Dr Martin McPhillie

 My first experience of research was an industrial placement at Avecia Pharmaceuticals, Huddersfield (formerly Zeneca) under the supervision of Prof John Blacker, Drs Neil Edwards and Nick Powles.
 I assisted in optimising the manufacturing route of the hypertension drug Diltiazem using catalytic asymmetric transfer hydrogenation.
 I then return to Leeds for my MChem year and a methodology research project with Prof Steve Marsden, and subsequently studied for a PhD at the Astbury Centre, Leeds (supervisors Profs Colin Fishwick & Ian Chopra) in the hit identification and optimisation of novel small molecules inhibitors of bacterial RNA polymerase using structure-based molecular design, medicinal chemistry and microbiology.
 During my final year I was fortunate to undertake a short secondment to Prof Marv Miller's laboratory at the University of Notre Dame, USA to synthesize antibacterial siderophore-small molecule conjugates.

-- Advanced Topic Lecturer
+- Curriculum Redefined Lecturer

-My interests lie in medicinal chemistry and computer-aided drug design.
+My research interests lie in the areas of medicinal chemistry and computer-aided drug design.
 As such our research is multidisciplinary, working closely with structural biologists and microbiologists.
 A common theme is the identification of new small molecule inhibitors as anti-infective agents.
-I am a UKRI co-investigator with active research projects which focus on designing antibacterial, antiviral and anti-parasitic compounds, to treat Gram-negative infections, SARS-CoV-2 and non-polio enterovirus.
+I am a UKRI co-investigator with active research projects which focus on designing antibacterial and antiviral compounds, to treat Gram-negative infections, SARS-CoV-2 and non-polio enterovirus.
 Our work is funded by the MRC, BBSRC, NIH and Diabetes UK.
-Medicinal chemistry is underpinned by a strong foundation in organic chemistry so much of our work involves synthetic chemistry and bespoke compound synthesis.
+Medicinal chemistry is underpinned by a strong foundation in organic chemistry so much of our work involves synthetic chemistry and bespoke compound/library synthesis.
 This is integrated with computer-aided drug design, where our compound synthesis is guided by molecular modelling using crystal structures of the proteins of interest.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://eps.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>